cg-tuwien/Auto-Vk/README.md

 _Auto-Vk_ aims to hit the sweet spot between full controllability and convenience without having a noticeable impact on performance.

-**Creating a graphics pipeline** in Vulkan require hundreds of lines of code.
-Here is what it can look like using _Auto-Vk_:
+**Creating a graphics pipeline** in Vulkan might require several hundreds of lines of code.
+Here is what it can look like with _Auto-Vk_:

 ```
 auto graphicsPipeline = myRoot.create_graphics_pipeline_for(